12 Mother and Daughter Weekend Trips in the UK [2023]

 Chances to escape everyday life don’t come along too often.
 So when they do – and particularly when they mean some quality mother-daughter time – it’s well worth going big on the escape side of things.

-And that’s exactly why a luxury spa break in Cornwall is just the ticket.
+And that’s exactly why a spa break in Devon is just the ticket.

 Stay here:

-Total immersion in a landscape of sea, skies and cliffside?
+Total immersion in a boutique private spa, on the stunning North Devon Coast?
 A place to unwind in the lap of luxury?
 A detox weekend that brings you both back to you?
-Yep, The Scarlet Hotel in Mawgan Porth really does promise it all.
+Yep, Wildwood Spa from Ravendere Retreats really does promise it all.

 This eco-friendly, adults-only oasis of calm is just the place for you and Mum to unwind, detox and de-stress.
-You can lose yourself in meadow gardens, lie back and think of nothing in cliff-top hot tubs, and share magical time at the fireside or in one of the relaxation lounges.
+You can lose yourselves in the infinity pool with hydrotherapy pool loungers, soak away cares in a hot outdoor shower, steam it out in the cedar sauna, and laze by the open fireplace.

 Do this